1 hour of CE for registered neutrals (GA) & pending 1 CLE hour for Georgia attorneys, including 1 ethics hour and 1 professionalism hour

 4:30 pm

-Hands-On with AI is approved for 1 hour of CE for registered neutrals (GA) & 1 hour of CLE for Georgia attorneys (pending).
+Professionalism and the Role of Civility is approved for 1 hour of CE for registered neutrals (GA) & 1 hour of CLE for Georgia attorneys, including 1 ethics hour and 1 professionalism hour (pending).

-The total conference is approved for 6 hours of CE for registered neutrals and is approved by the State Bar of Georgia for 6 CLE hours, including ethics and trial credit.
+The total conference is approved for 6 hours of CE for registered neutrals and is approved by the State Bar of Georgia for 6 CLE hours, including trial, ethics, and professionalism credit.

 n/a